 Bronchiolitis: A Complete Guide for Parents

-• Symptoms of bronchiolitis include bluish skin, breathing difficulty, persistent cough, fatigue, fever, and rapid breathing.
-Parents should monitor these symptoms and seek medical attention if they worsen.
+• Symptoms include bluish skin, breathing difficulty, persistent cough, fatigue, fever, and rapid breathing.

-• Most cases of bronchiolitis are mild and can be treated at home with strategies like hydration, using a humidifier, saline nose drops, and rest.
-However, severe cases may require hospitalization.
+• Most cases of bronchiolitis are mild and can be treated at home, but severe cases may require hospitalization.

 • Infants' susceptibility to bronchiolitis can increase due to exposure to secondhand smoke, crowded living conditions, or premature birth.